I’m going to write this section from my (Matthew Shribman’s) own perspective...

 I’m a scientist, and the science points to a really important reality, that we can’t ignore…

-...that, if we’re going to leave behind a world that future generations can live in, we need to enormously cut down on beef and lamb.
+...that, if we’re going to leave behind a world that our future generations can inherit, we need to enormously cut down on beef and lamb.

 History is full of big changes, and over and over, we must adapt.